erikkerber/dotfiles/README.md

 ## About

-I am an iOS developer at Target in Minneapolis.
 These dotfiles are a reflection of my development style and personal workflows, with a particular flair for:

 * The [Fish Shell](https://fishshell.com)
 * Vim